Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/servicebus-integration-queue/README.md

 ### Create Azure resources

-1. Create Azure Service Bus namespace and queue.
+1. Create Azure Service Bus namespace, queue and topic.
 Please see [how to create][create-service-bus].

 1.  **[Optional]** if you want to use service principal, please follow